 On top of that, it teaches teenagers to take pride in earning money and to act responsibly with their earnings, Dr. Duffy explains.
 And when a teen is asked to return to babysit again, it can be a great boost to his or her sense of self-worth.

 “It is also a positive, constructive use of time,” he adds.
 “I find that many of the teenagers I have worked with who babysit regularly tend to be more organized.
 They seem to make better use of their time.”

 - Learning to set limits and boundaries for the children, as well as how to make decisions on the spot when the children don’t automatically follow these limits and boundaries.

 - Gaining independency at a time when they may feel like they have little control at home.

 - Acquiring Increased empathy towards others and the ability to see something from a different perspective.

 - Learning career skills like negotiating salary, hours, and expectations.

-Not every teen may feel as interested in babysitting as I was, but the benefits are countless.
+Not every teen may feel as interested in babysitting as I was, but the benefits are numerous.
 Even if your teen doesn’t babysit regularly, a couple of gigs here and there can teach them invaluable lessons that will help them no matter where they find themselves later in life.